 Last night we had the pleasure of rewatching “The Shootist”.
 Most of you probably know that this film, released in 1976, was John Wayne’s last picture, filmed at a time when he had already lost several ribs and his entire left lung to cancer.
-At the time, doctors thought that Wayne might have been cured, but three years later the disease returned with a vengeance, and took his life.
+At the time, doctors thought that Wayne might have been cured, but three years later the disease returned with a vengeance and took his life.

 On the scale of things, The Shootist is not that old of a movie, but today it watches that way, which I don’t suggest as a condemnation.
 I like it that way.
-Maybe it feels aged simply because the top half of my hourglass is running lighter, or maybe it’s because the writing and dialogue and the acting still carry a particular kind of dignity, a sense of humor and tailored wit that seems largely absent from modern films.
+Maybe it feels aged simply because the top half of my hourglass is running lighter, or maybe it’s because the writing and dialogue and the acting still carry a particular kind of dignity, a sense of humor and tailored wit, that seems largely absent from many modern films.

 Those are the broad strokes, and I won’t spoil it if you haven’t seen it.

 I think it’s the Duke’s finest performance.
-There is danger in that, but there is also no way to separate his life outside the role from the role itself.
-Wayne simply is the aging frontiersman, lawman, and gunfighter, a dying man who finds himself at a turn in history, where his caste and type are fading into memory.
+There is danger in that claim, but there is also no way to separate his life outside the role from the role itself.
+Wayne simply inhabits the aging frontiersman, lawman, and gunfighter, a dying man who finds himself at a turn in history, where his caste and type are fading into memory.

 And I think that is one of the great takeaways from this movie.
-Books’ relationship with young Gillom Rogers is a reflection of that view, and Books is at great pains to make young Gillom learn the difference between gratuitous stupidity and violence as a last resort.
+Books’ relationship with young Gillom Rogers is a reflection of that view, and Books is at great pains to make young Gillom learn the difference between gratuitous stupidity and violence as a last and necessary resort.

-One of the other great takeaways, at least for this writer, is a moment between Books and Bond Rogers.
-It comes about midway through the movie, when Books is sitting down for breakfast and Bond tries once again to herd him into church, and to see what she considers the evil and error of his unrepentant ways.
-Books pushes back, and Rogers drives even harder, damning him, until Books, in full retreat, finally tells her that his past, however full of violence and things abhorrent to her nature, is unimportant now, that he is “Just a dying man, afraid of the dark.”
+One of the other great takeaways from the film is a moment between Books and Bond Rogers.
+It comes about midway through the movie, as Books is sitting down for breakfast and Bond tries once again to herd him into church, and to finally acknowledge what she considers the evil and error of his unrepentant ways.
+Books pushes back, and Rogers drives even harder until Books, in full retreat, finally tells her that his past, however full of violence and things abhorrent to her nature, is unimportant now.
+He draws a long breath and admits that he is “Just a dying man, afraid of the dark.”

 They don’t make movies like this anymore, where a man can say without irony, without being mocked or buried under a baggage train of cultural gobbledygook, Books’ classic takeaway line: “I won’t be wronged.
 I won’t be insulted.
 I won’t be laid a-hand on.
 I don’t do these things to other people, and I require the same from them.”